Focusing

 Focusing Links

-Read an excellent interview of Ann about Focusing: HERE
+Karyn Greenstreet’s excellent interview about Focusing:

 Ann's website has much more: